-Sara advocates for students throughout the country by participating in multiple professional associations and scholarship committees.
-She serves on counselor advisory boards for both the Common Application and the Coalition for Access, Affordability, and Success, as well as the counselor advisory boards of Caltech, University of Pennsylvania, and The University of Texas at Austin.
-She presents regularly on college admissions and access issues at the National Association of College Admissions Counseling (NACAC), the National College Access Network (NCAN), College Board Forum, AP National Conference, College Board’s Dream Deferred conference, and the Texas Association of College Admissions Counseling (TACAC).
+Sara presents regularly on college admissions, access, and student issues at the National Association of College Admissions Counseling (NACAC), the National College Attainment Network (NCAN), College Board Forum, AP National Conference, College Board’s Dream Deferred conference, and the Texas Association of College Admissions Counseling (TACAC).

 Lesya Bazylewicz serves as the College Advisor for Woodrow Wilson High School in Dallas.
 Originally from Chicago, she graduated with honors from Johns Hopkins University, where she majored in English and Writing Seminars.
 Prior to joining ASP, Lesya selected poetry for various literary journals.
 When she’s not revising essays, you can find her reading Ashbery or hiking in the Rockies.